-Addressing the Gender Pay Gap: A Guide to Equal Pay Audits
+Addressing the Pay Gap: A Guide to Equal Pay Audits

 How Can the Audit Identify Wage Gaps?To identify wage disparities, examine the compensation of employees whose roles require substantially similar skills, effort, and responsibility, performed under comparable working conditions.
 Exact job titles need not match.
 Evaluate the entire compensation package, encompassing base salary, bonuses, and incentive payments.
 It's important to also scrutinize hiring practices, considering that in Massachusetts, it is unlawful to inquire about a candidate's salary history, as this can perpetuate wage gaps.